 G) Drug Exceptions Timeframes and Enrollee Responsibilities

 Sometimes members need access to drugs that are not listed on the formulary.
 Members or providers can submit a drug exception request to us by contacting Member Services or by sending a written request to the following address:

 1. Standard exception request

 A member, a member’s authorized representative or a member’s prescribing physician may request a standard review of a decision that a drug is not covered by us or a protocol exception for step therapy.
+The request can be made in writing or via telephone.
 Within 72 hours of the request being received, we will provide the member, the member’s authorized representative or the member’s prescribing physician with our coverage determination.
 Should the standard exception request or step therapy protocol exception request be granted, we will provide coverage of the non-formulary drug for the duration of the prescription, including refills, or of the drug that is the subject of the protocol exception.